jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 }
 ```

 Terraform will recreate any EC2 nodes with a change in `user_data` contents, so when you invoke `terraform apply` all instances will be recreated.

 > N.B. the AMI I picked up for my EC2 instances has an issue with SSM Agent.
-Ensure you execute the `AWS-UpdateSSMAgent` across your instances after they have provisioned, or you can use an SSM Association document to do that for you as shown here.
-TODO
+Ensure you execute the `AWS-UpdateSSMAgent` across your instances after they have provisioned, or you can use an [SSM Association](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-state-about.html) document to do that for you as [shown here](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-3/update_ssm_agent_association.tf).

 After they have all successfully deployed, you should be able to `curl` the public IP address of each instance from your machine to verify your setup is correct.
 If you are getting timeouts then make sure your instances have a security group rule permitting traffic from your IP address through port 8080.